SHIVA SHAKTI LOKA

 My awareness of healing has been ever present since I was nine and my father felt the healing touch flowing through him as I put my hand on a painful spot on his leg.
 Even at that young age healing came naturally to me.
 Initially, I followed this calling as an intensive care pediatric nurse, caring for the young patients and guiding their stressed and grieving parents.
 This role took a personal turn when in my twenties my father became terminally ill.
 I used all my training and experience to care for him each day as he moved toward the end of his life in body form.
 It was during this transition to death of my father, that I experienced a Presence which continues to guide me to this day.

-I began my spiritual journey with Vaidya Baba Kanhai Mishra in Holland, a bhakti yogi and āyurvedic doctor in the Netherlands.
-He saw right thru me and ignited in me the true love of God and a longing to serve from the heart.
-I followed my passion for holistic approaches to health by studying Āyurvedic medicine with Vaidya Baj Rathod who introduced me to Kiran Vyas, the director of Tapovan, the most respected Āyurvedic and Yogic retreat center in Europe.
-I was mentored by him in the classical art and wisdom of Āyurveda for eight years through the teachings of Sri Aurobindo.
+I began my spiritual journey with Vaidya Baba Kanhai Mishra in the Netherlands, a yogi and āyurvedic physician.
+He ignited in me the courage to stay close to the Truth and the passion to serve humanity from the heart.
+I studied the holistic science and medicine of āyurveda with Vaidya Baj Rathod who introduced me to Kiran Vyas, the director of Tapovan, the most respected Āyurvedic and Yogic retreat center in Europe.
+I was mentored by Kiran in the classical art and wisdom of Āyurveda for eight years.
 I continued to train interns and became a team member, offering specialized pañcha karma and kayakalpa treatments.
-Through Grace, I met and studied with many wise elders, most of them native Indian teachers.
-I always longed to understand and learn every day.
-To absorb everything I could from my teachers and share my experience with others.
+I met and studied with many wise elders, most of them native Indian physicians.
+While Western medicine taught me how to work with the physical structure, Eastern medicine deepened my understanding of the subtle body, and how to help people deal with difficulty, prevent illness, and live an harmonious , inspirited life.
+I received a thorough four year classical hatha yoga training with extra curriculum of Eastern & Western Philosophy, Chakra Psychology, Pranayama, Āyurveda in the Netherlands.
+After having served as a yoga teacher for several years, I deepened my yoga therapy path with Mukunda Stiles.
+I studied, assisted, taught and wrote together with Mukunda a total of 10 years deepening my experience in the Vedas - Structural Yoga Therapy Āyurvedic Yoga Therapy and Tantra Yoga Secrets.

-Throughout my spiritual life I longed to find my beloved, someone with whom I could share my passion for worldly life and Spirit life.
-After a long search, that happened quiet unexpected, when I met Mukunda Stiles.
-The first time we laid eyes on each other in Switzerland, we recognized each other as soul mates.
-He turned to me and said, ‘Finally you have come.’
-Our relationship was of tantrik nature, meaning that our dedication was to support each others spiritual path, living our authentic nature.
-We started teaching side by side, which was a joyful dance and a merging of two souls effortlessly coming together.
 Three months after taking our sacred vows of marriage, Mukunda’s illness began to reveal itself.
 This became the highest spiritual teaching for both of us as we soon realized he was not going to live long.
 We had to learn how to die and let go of that which we had just found - each other.
 We learned to accept the inevitable and moved through a difficult and yet deeply insightful four final years until his last breath.
 On February 18, 2014, Mukunda transitioned in my arms.
 While I was holding him in utter love in that very moment, I felt him moving into the arms of the great Mother, and witnessed expansion beyond the last breath.
-The experience of dying was his gift to me, showing me how to surrender.

 I received Shaktipat into the lineage of Baghavan Nityananda of Ganeshpuri through Mukunda.
-Shaktipat also happened spontaneously to me, through meditation on the image of Bhagavan given to me by my Āyurvedic Guru teacher Baba Biharilal.
+Shaktipat also happened spontaneously, through meditation on the image of Bhagavan given to me by my āyurvedic physician teacher Baba Biharilal.
 That image would literally come alive and lead me into tantrik experiences.
-I taught with and have been guided by Mukunda for more than 10 years.
-He gave me the name ‘Chinnamasta’ - one of the 10 tantrik wisdom Goddesses.
+Mukunda gave me the name ‘Chinnamasta’ - one of the ten tantrik wisdom Goddesses.
 This deity represents the embodiment of the Goddess of Benevolence and the attribute of transformation of the ego by surrendering to the Divine heart.

 C-IAYT, NAMA-CAYT, PK, LMT, PCPN-AC, AHC, JYOTISHA